 - Attribution means, “I know exactly what search terms the user entered in order to find the ad, click through, and call me.”

 Without attribution, you cannot optimize.
-If we didn’t have Google Ads dashboard, we couldn't know where phone calls came from on a keyword level.
+If we didn’t have Google Ads dashboard, we couldn't know where phone calls came from on a visitor level.
 How can you be optimizing for keywords that convert?
 We’re going to walk you through that very shortly.

-Set up keyword-level call tracking
+Set up visitor-level call tracking

 We’re not just talking about tap to call on your phone, it could be someone reading on their desktop, and picking up their landline and calling you.
 We want to know which keyword or search term this call came from.
-That’s what this keyword level call tracking allows us to do.
+That’s what this visitor level call tracking allows us to do.

 Ad-Level Quantitative Optimization